Is Kevin Smith's Tusk 2 Still Happening? Or Are We Done With Justin Long As A Human Walrus?

 Who will the stars of Tusk 2 be?

 What's particularly exciting about Kevin Smith's plans for "Tusk 2" is the potential expansion of the cast, since there might be multiple sets of victims.
 The film won't just be another two-hander.
-Broadening the story to include even more deranged creations opens the door to a more diverse cast, whether it be other Kevin Smith movie alumni or introducing new talents.
-By the time 2024 rolls around, maybe "Tusk 2" will be closer to release, and we'll see just how twisted this story can get.
+Broadening the story to include even more deranged creations opens the door to a more diverse cast, whether it be other Kevin Smith movie alumni, new talents, or just a giant evil moose.